“Bears are snackers, man.”— Tom Wilson

 (Lee Harvey Osmond, Blackie and the Rodeo Kings)

-Bears in Hazenmore are an ambient alternative rock group based out of Regina, Saskatchewan, Treaty 4.
+Bears in Hazenmore are an ambient alternative rock group based out of Regina, Treaty 4 Territory, Saskatchewan.
 Since their formation in 2014, the band has become known for creating atmospheric soundscapes and their ability to draw audiences in with intimate lyrics and enticing builds.
 The five-piece ensemble includes extensive use of reverb-saturated guitars, dynamic percussion, and ethereal brass and woodwind textures.
 They draw strong influences from and comparisons to groups such as City and Colour, Aidan Knight, and Bon Iver.

 The five members—Brady Frank (lead vocals/guitar/keys), Dana Rempel (bass/sax), Darnell Stewart (guitar), Tanner Wilhelm Hale (drums/vocals), and Dalton Lam (trumpet)—all have their roots in Swift Current, Saskatchewan.
 The group released their debut Bears in Hazenmore EP in March 2014.
 The songs “Winter Air” and “These Northern Mountains” gained national recognition through CBC Music contests Rock Your Campus (2014 National Top 10) and Searchlight (2015 Provincial Top 10) respectively.
 The band released their second EP Airwaves in August 2015 and have toured across Canada extensively since then.